calcuis/option-randomization/README.md

 In this session, we will discuss how to randomize the options in a multiple-choice item bank, explore the number of possible combinations for a 4-option multiple-choice item, and consider the need for including all possibilities.

-Additionally, we will delve into strategies for wisely selecting optimal combinations to maintain test integrity and enhance the assessment process.
+Then, we will delve into strategies for wisely selecting optimal combinations to maintain test integrity and enhance the assessment process.

+Finally, we will propose basic models for completing the entire process.

-A typical 4-option item:
+**A typical 4-option item:**

 a. option 1